Rum ration: Tradition

 Not all sailors necessarily drew their rum: each had the option to be marked in the ship's books as "G" (for Grog) or "T" (for Temperance).
 Sailors who opted to be "T" were given threepence (3d) a day instead of the rum ration, although most preferred the rum.
 Sailors under 20 were not permitted a rum ration, and were marked on the ship's books as "UA" (Under Age).

 The time when the rum ration was distributed was called "Up Spirits", which was between 11 am and 12 noon.
-A common cry from the sailors was "Standfast the Holy Ghost".
+A common cry from the sailors was "Stand fast the Holy Ghost".
 This was in response to the bosun's call "Up Spirits".
-Each mess had a "Rum Bosun" who would collect the rum in a metal container called a " fanny " from the Supply rating (Jack Dusty) responsible for measuring out the right number of tots for each mess.
-The officers did not get a rum ration (but had unrationed access to a range of duty-free commercial spirits).
+Each mess had a "Rum Bosun" who would collect the rum in a metal container called a "fanny" from the Supply rating (Jack Dusty) responsible for measuring out the right number of tots for each mess.

 Tot glasses were kept separate from any other glasses.
 They were washed on the outside, but never inside, in the belief that residue of past tots would stick to the side of the glass and make the tot even stronger.